Kentucky court delves into use of cell phones for tracking

 Joining Minton in the majority opinion were Deputy Chief Justice Lisabeth T. Hughes and Justices Michelle M. Keller and Christopher Shea Nickell.

-In his dissenting opinion, Justice Laurance B. VanMeter advocated another framework: that individuals do not have a reasonable expectation of privacy involving their real-time cell phone location data while traveling on public roads, and when the information sought is limited in “scope and purpose.”
+In his dissenting opinion, Justice Laurance B. VanMeter advocated another framework: that individuals do not have a reasonable expectation of privacy involving their real-time cellphone location data while traveling on public roads, and when the information sought is limited in “scope and purpose.”

 The dissenting opinion said the trial court’s denial of the suppression motion should be reinstated.
 Justices Robert B. Conley and Debra Hembree Lambert joined in the dissent.